BILL-CHEPTOYEK/bill-./README.md

     npm run build

-    This command creates an optimized production build in the build folder.
+    This command creates an optimized production build in the build folder..

 Project Structure